guilhermeseckert/Aircnc/README.md

 </div>

 <div>

 ## Backend

-Backend was devolped in nodejs with some dependecies.
+The backend was developed on the js node with some dependencies.

 ### Commands

-- yarn for install all dependencies
+  - "yarn" for install all dependencies
-- yarn dev to start the project
+  - "yarn dev" to start the project

 ## Insomnia

-enter in the folder and execute the command "npx serve" for see the documentation.
+Enter in the folder and execute the command "npx serve" to see the documentation.

-## imagens
 <p align="center">
   <img width="460" height="300" src="img/Model.png">
 </p>